VolkerMuehlhaus/gds2palace_ihp_sg13g2/README.md

 https://aws.amazon.com/de/blogs/quantum-computing/aws-releases-open-source-software-palace-for-cloud-based-electromagnetics-simulations-of-quantum-computing-hardware/

-The gds2palace workflow in this repository enables RFIC FEM simulation using Palace from GDSII layout files.
+The gds2palace workflow in this repository is pre-configured for GDSII layout files in the [IHP SG13G2 Open PDK.](https://github.com/IHP-GmbH/IHP-Open-PDK)

-Special thanks to the public funded German project FMD-QNC (16ME0831) https://www.elektronikforschung.de/projekte/fmd-qnc for financial support, which has contributed to this work.
+Special thanks to IHP and the public funded German project FMD-QNC (16ME0831) https://www.elektronikforschung.de/projekte/fmd-qnc for financial support, which has contributed to this work.

 # Documentation
 An extensive documentation is available in PDF format here: